ucsb-cs148-w26/pj02-ai-cooking/team/sprint01/sprint01.md

 Daniel and Yuxi were having merge conflicts with their .md files that they are currently working on.

-Everyone is working on lab1 still to get ready for the Friday submission
+Everyone is still working on lab1 and getting ready for the Friday submission